yimingliu/feedfuser/README.md

 The definition file supports the use of filters, which acts upon entries in a feed.
 The other sample file demonstrates the syntax for filter definitions.
 Currently the only filters supported are "block", aka a blacklist, which excludes matching entries based on criteria set in the filter, and "allow", which includes matching entries like a whitelist.

-The only rule supported by the filter is "contains", or whether a field contains the substring given.
+The two rules supported by the filter are:
+- "contains" -- whether a field contains the substring given
+- "xpath" -- any valid XPath expression.
+This assumes the field being processed is a valid HTML/XML fragment.

 # Notes